 The calibration certificate/report shall include identification of the laboratory equipment/standard used.

-The purchase documents require reporting as-found calibration data when calibrated items are found out to be out-of-tolerance.Method 3: Source Verification.
+The purchase documents require reporting as-found calibration data when calibrated items are found out to be out-of-tolerance.

+As documented in the Callaway Plant, Unit No. 1 SER (ADAMS Accession No. ML20216A681), the NRC allows an overall extension of 25 percent to the triennial audit frequency for supplier audits and surveys during extenuating circumstances given that the conditions described in the SER are adequately met.

+As documented in the Southern Nuclear Operating Company, Inc SER (ADAMS Accession No. ML21161A201), the NRC allows fully remote and provisional remote audits and commercial-grade surveys during time of extenuating circumstances given that the conditions described in the SER are adequately met.

+Method 3: Source Verification.
 Method 3 involves witnessing quality-related activities before releasing the CGI from the vendor or test laboratory facility to confirm by direct observation that the selected critical characteristics of the item being procured are satisfactorily controlled by the vendor.
 Source verification could also be used when specialized tests and/or inspections are required to verify selected critical characteristics and the equipment to perform these tests is available only at the vendor’s facilities.

 Source verifications should be controlled by a documented plan.
 Factors to be considered in the plan include: